-Although more households are choosing to rent their homes rather than own them, not many renters are choosing to insure their belongings.
-According to the Insurance Information Institute, 91% of homeowners have homeowners insurance, but only 46% of renters have renters insurance.
-Find the Best Renter Insurance Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.
-Find the Best Renter Insurance Save money on home insurance with our simple comparison tool.
+Although more households are choosing to rent their homes rather than own them, not many renters are insuring their belongings.
+According to an ORC International study in 2016, 95% of homeowners have homeowners insurance, but only 41% of renters have renters insurance.

 Why don’t more renters have insurance?
 Part of the challenge stems from confusion around the term “renters insurance.”
 It can be hard to understand precisely what is covered under renters insurance, so some renters avoid the concept altogether.

-We’ll clear up several myths about renters insurance and outline what it covers and what it doesn’t cover.
-We’ll also share what you should keep in mind before deciding to purchase a renters insurance policy.
-Read on to learn the basics of renters insurance and the key points to understand if you’re considering buying a policy.
+We’ll clear up several myths about renters insurance and outline what it covers, what it doesn’t cover and why it’s worth it.
+We’ll also share what you should keep in mind before deciding to purchase a renters insurance policy and how much you can expect to spend.
+Keep reading to learn the basics of renters insurance and the key points to understand if you’re considering buying a policy.

 Renters insurance coverage myths